-Under ASC 480, Distinguishing Liabilities from Equity, the Company concluded that these rights for shares in redeemable instruments represent freestanding financial instruments and should be accounted for as liabilities under ASC 480.
-In accordance with ASC 480, the Company adjusted the carrying value of such rights to their estimated fair value at each reporting date prior to the completion of its initial public offering.
-Pursuant to ASC 480, increases or decreases in the fair value of such rights were recorded in the Statements of Operations.
+ASC 480, Distinguishing Liabilities from Equity, concluded that these rights for shares in redeemable instruments represent free-standing financial instruments and should be accounted for as liabilities under ASC 480.
+In accordance with ASC 480, the Company adjusts the carrying value of such rights to their estimated fair value at each reporting date.
+Pursuant to ASC 480, increases or decreases in the fair value of such rights are recorded in the Statements of Operations.